OutSystems/docs-howtos/src/front-end/ext-rb-create-styled-dialogs/ext-rb-create-styled-dialogs.md

 1. Create a button in your screen that when clicked by the user executes a screen action.

-	This screen action will have inside the Confirmation Dialog client action ( created on Step 6) which require that you fill in the following inputs:
+	This screen action has the Confirmation Dialog client action (created on Step 6) which require that you fill in the following inputs:

 	![](images/create-styled-dialogs_5.png)

-Finally, publish your application and the result, when the button is clicked, will be this:
+Finally, publish your application and the result, when you click on the confirmation button, is:

 ![](images/create-styled-dialogs_6.png)